Top 6 Best Jobs For Flexibility And Time Off

 Another aspect of future jobs is a lack of supervision, thanks to the superfluous nature of direct supervisor positions.
 In the future job, workers don't need to report to someone when they arrive, and they don't need to ask permission to use the washroom.
 Also, workers no longer need to be told when they can eat food or go home.
 Best of all, the best jobs for flexibility and time off in the future won't require workers to call in sick when their kids are sick or there's bad weather or a family emergency.

-Jobs in the future won't have managers and supervisors in the traditional sense.
-They will have teams of people working towards common goals.
+Jobs in the future won't h and supervisors in the traditional sense.
+They will have teams of people working towards common goals. ave managers

 4. Lots of time off